 In order to ensure a safe environment Scottish Gymnastics is committed to not only developing policies and procedures but to providing help, guidance, education and training opportunities for clubs.

-For Parents looking at a gymnastics club for their child please have a quick read at our 10 Safeguarding Questions for Parents click here
+For parents and carers looking at a gymnastics club for their child, please read our 10 safeguarding questions parents and carers should ask a gymnastics club.

 We’re all trying to adapt to the challenges that Covid-19 is bringing to our lives.
 With this comes a sense of loss on a variety of levels that are alien to our daily lives.
 The sportscotland Institute of Sport has put this self-help guide together to help with loss and bereavement which we think you’ll find useful.

-If you need to talk to someone about how you are feeling there are links organisations on our contact/links page you can choose to contact.
+If you need to talk to someone about how you are feeling there are links to organisations on our contacts & links page you can choose to contact.